SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The [SWHAP-TEMPLATE](https://github.com/Unipisa/SWHAP-TEMPLATE) embodies the core support to enact the process.
 Its structure and use is shown in figure 2.
 After copying it, you can change its name to *SWName-Workbench* ; the *SWName* being the name of the Software you are working on.

-MF: template to be updated to better separate code and non code items

 For those familiar with Github, we recommand you to clone your *SWName-Workbench* repository to your machine, so that you can work on the collected files locally - the Git clone mechanism